MaibornWolff/bridgekeeper/README.md

 ### Installation

-If you want to use a released version (note: currently there is not yet a release):
+If you want to use a released version:

 1. Add the helm repo: `helm repo add bridgekeeper https://maibornwolff.github.io/bridgekeeper/`
 2. Install the chart: `helm install --namespace bridgekeeper --create-namespace bridgekeeper bridgekeeper/bridgekeeper`

-If you want to use the current master version:
+If you want to use the current master version from git:

 1. Install the chart: `helm install --namespace bridgekeeper --create-namespace bridgekeeper ./charts/bridgekeeper`